Curator of Solo in 2019, Chilean Alexia Tala returns to the sector for SP-Arte 16th edition

 Please note: SP-Arte 2020 has been suspended due to force majeure.
-Soon, find out more about the São Paulo International Art Festival 17th edition, which will be held from 16th to 20th of June, 2021.
+Soon, find out more about the São Paulo International Art Festival 17th edition.

 While in the 2019 edition of SP-Arte Solo Sector curator Alexia Tala’s goal was to reflect upon the impacts of colonialism on the multiple identities of Latin America, this year, amid crises in the region, the Chilean advances in the debate and proposes a new look at the history of domination over the continent.
 Titled “Camadas de tempo” [Slices of Time], this edition of the Solo project seeks to reflect on how mid-20th century events and concepts affected the stability and autonomy of this part of the Global South.